Customers overview

 Users

-An identity is operated by one or more users.
-Every user can authenticate against the Weavr API and SDKs and act on the identity's behalf, subject to the roles assigned to them.
+A customer is operated by one or more users.
+Every user can authenticate against the Weavr API and SDKs and act on the customer's behalf, subject to the roles assigned to them.

-- For a corporate identity, must be a legal representative of the company - a director or someone with power of attorney.
+- For a corporate, must be a legal representative of the company - a director or someone with power of attorney.

-- For a consumer identity, is the consumer themselves.
+- For a consumer, is the consumer themselves.

 - Is always assigned the Admin role, and this role can't be removed.